Date(s) - Thursday, April 12th

 Through designs rendered by Hedwig Strnad in Prague and the resulting dresses created by Milwaukee Repertory Theater’s costume shop, the Oelsner family archive detailing their flight to Shanghai, ‘The Port of Last Resort’, and the Stern family collection of postcards written from a mother trapped in Poland to her child in Racine.
 All three narratives open windows into distinct lives with shared experiences while revealing ties to Wisconsin and demonstrating the importance of our collective role as stewards of history and memory.

 Enjoy Milwaukee’s own chanteuse and accordionist, Robin Pluer, composer and guitarist Chris Hanson and MSO violinist Glen Ashe for an evening of poignant music reminiscent of the WWII period including resistance songs and ballads.
 Sample delicious European-inspired cuisine and sip a champagne cocktail or a cold beer.
 Explore the exhibit throughout the night with a guided tour.

 Museum Members $15 | Non-Members $20

-Sponsors: Anonymous Fund of the Jewish Community Foundation, Suzy Ettinger, Drs.
-Jane and Ellis Avner, The Gerald and Louise Stein Family Donor Advised Fund of the Jewish Community Foundation, Robin Cohen, WE Energies Foundation, Greater Milwaukee Association of Realtors Youth Foundation, Toby Recht
+Sponsors: Anonymous Fund of the Jewish Community Foundation, Suzy Ettinger, Margie and Jon Margolies, Anonymous Gifts in Memory of Laura Miller, The Gerald and Louise Stein Family Donor Advised Fund of the Jewish Community Foundation, Drs.
+Jane and Ellis Avner, Katharine and Sandy Mallin, Robin Cohen, WE Energies Foundation, Greater Milwaukee Association of Realtors Youth Foundation, Audrey Strnad, Claire and Ken Fabric, Toby Recht

 All Events >>